 - Up to 800 hours of community service

-You will also lose your driver’s license for up to 2 years, and you may have to install an ignition interlock device on your vehicle.
+You will also lose your driver’s license for up to two years, and you may have to install an ignition interlock device on your vehicle.
 The judge may also order you to complete a substance abuse education or rehab program.

-What is intoxication manslaughter in Texas?
+What is Intoxication Manslaughter in Texas?

-If your drunk driving accident takes someone’s life, you will face intoxication manslaughter charges.
+If your alleged drunk driving accident takes someone’s life, you could face intoxication manslaughter charges.
 Intoxication manslaughter qualifies as a second-degree felony or, if the victim was a peace officer or first responder, a first-degree felony.